 - Develop mitigations: Assess options available, design mitigations and select those best suited to your needs.
-Implement development program to adopt these mitigations inclusive of physical works, process scripting, training and evaluation and progress monitoring.
+Implement a development program to adopt these mitigations inclusive of physical works, process scripting, training and evaluation, and progress monitoring.

 - Deploy Risk Defences: A combined layered approach as hinted in figure 2 should be employed to protect your assets.
 (These will be covered in greater detail later in the series).

 - Monitor strategies: Maintain an overview of short, medium and long term strategies.
 It is insufficient to develop, deploy and leave.
 The World is complex, things change quickly and so does risk.
 Ideally, a risk manager should be appointed to focus on the business risks.